FelixTJDietrich/homepage/src/pages/posts/002-you-got-me-mad-now.md

 On September 30, 2007, a wrestling video clip of one of Billy Herrington’s gay porns called "Workout: Muscle Fantasies 3" (1999) from Can-Am Productions, was uploaded to [Nico Nico Douga (NND)](https://www.nicovideo.jp), a Japanese video-sharing website.
 The video ["Professional Muscular Pants Wresteling"](https://www.nicovideo.jp/watch/sm1175788) quickly gained popularity and became one of the most-watched videos of the website.
 Amongst other clips, this video soon turned into a popular source for bait-and-switch trolling and evolved into the Gachimuchi subculture.

 Gachimuchi (Japanese: ガチムチ, lit. "muscular chubby") or Gachi refers to a large group of musical remixes and comedic edited videos using homoerotic wrestling videos in an entertaining, funny, and creative way.
 The meme gained popularity especially in Japan, China, Russia, and later in the western-world, mostly through the live streaming platform [Twitch.tv](https://www.twitch.tv).
-There are numerous mashups out there, with at least over 110,000 uploaded videos to YouTube alone so far ([Source](http://honisoit.com/2018/03/the-life-and-death-of-a-pornstar/)).
+There are numerous mashups out there, with at least over 110,000 uploaded videos to YouTube alone, so far ([Source](http://honisoit.com/2018/03/the-life-and-death-of-a-pornstar/)).

 Billy Herrington embraced the meme.
 He was appreciative and honored by the amount of work and creativity it took to create gachi remixes.
 He interacted a lot with his fans and seemed to me to be a very open-minded, positive, and loving person that cared about each and everyone that he saw struggling.